rbutenuth/loop-module/README.md

 Caused by the way how scopes are implemented in the Mule SDK (asynchronous), it is possible to transfer variables into the scope, but there is no way to transfer variables out of the scope.
 So any changes to variables within the loop are only visible within the current loop iteration.
+In the next iteration, all variables have the same value as when entering the scope.

 ## Maven Dependency